-Lochard Energy has been and will continue to conduct face-to-face consultation for the HUGS Pipeline, either in person or via remote online communication methods.
-Consultation will be conducted in line with landholder preferences and any public health orders that may be present at that time.
+Lochard Energy has been and will continue to conduct face-to-face consultation for the proposed HUGS Pipeline, either in person or via remote online communication methods.
+Consultation will be conducted in line with landowners and occupiers preferences and any public health orders that may be present at that time.